wisp-forest/docs/docs/accessories/general/slot_types.md

 project: accessories
 ---

-If such information below is still leaving you with questions, you can look at each platform's test mod [[Fabric](https://github.com/wisp-forest/accessories/tree/fa06f044f5c7486b26a8c0774f7ca3edbd256cad/fabric/src/testmod), [Neoforge](https://github.com/wisp-forest/accessories/tree/fa06f044f5c7486b26a8c0774f7ca3edbd256cad/neoforge/src/testmod)] for starting points.
+If the information below is still leaving you with questions, you can look at each platform's test mod [[Fabric](https://github.com/wisp-forest/accessories/tree/fa06f044f5c7486b26a8c0774f7ca3edbd256cad/fabric/src/testmod), [Neoforge](https://github.com/wisp-forest/accessories/tree/fa06f044f5c7486b26a8c0774f7ca3edbd256cad/neoforge/src/testmod)] for starting points.
 You can also ask questions within the [Discord](https://discord.gg/xrwHKktV2d) for more assistance.

 Creating a slot within Accessories requires you follow the two options available to you:
-- Datapack method: Allows for full ability to tweak Slot Properties and its bound Entities within `json` files loaded on server start
+- Datapack Method: Allows for full ability to tweak Slot Properties and its bound Entities within `json` data files loaded on server start
-- Programmatic method: More restrictive control over a given slot type using the Unique slot API
+- Programmatic Method: More restrictive control over a given slot type via the Unique Slot API

-???+ tip "Notice of Datapackablity"
+???+ tip "Notice for Datapacks"
-    When using the Data Pack method it is recommended that you design your Mod with the ability to be adjusted by end users since much of accessories base system allows for items to be moved from one slot to another, remove your target slot, or even prevent a item from being equipped in any slot.
+    When using the Datapack method it is recommended that you design your mod with the ability to be adjusted by end users/other datapackers.
+This is because of Accessories base systems, which allow for items to be moved from one slot to another, removed from your slot, or even preventing an item from being equipped in any slot.

-    Such maybe your intention to attempt some sense of balance but will lead to issues when Modpack makers are unable to balance based on other mods.
+    It may be your intention to provide some sense of balance, but this will lead to issues for Modpack makers, who usually want to balance around other mods.

 ## Data Pack Format